alexafahrer/elections/README.md

 ## Description

-In this project, we are looking at the change in voting overtime in the United States through animation.
-We will cerate spatio temportal viziualizations to explroe these tendancies 1976.
+In this project, we are looking at state voting trends in the United States presidential elections.
+We will create animated, spatio-temporal  viziualizations to explore these tendencies in presidential elections from 1976 to 2020.

 ## Files

 The files in this folder include:

-- `project-2.Rproj`: File neccesary to use with RSTUDIO
+- `project-2.Rproj`: File necessary to use with RSTUDIO
 - `proposal.qmd`: Includes our plan and intentions for the project so far.
 - Data Folder: this has our data for the project thus far.